Bolek-Solutions/Bolek-OnlineCourses/README.md

-# Bolek-Shop
+# Bolek-OnlineCourses

-Bolek-Shop is a Django-based online course assessment app with a Cloudflare Worker reverse-proxy setup for edge routing.
+Bolek-OnlineCourses is a Django-based online course assessment app with a Cloudflare Worker reverse-proxy setup for edge routing.

 > **Important:** This repository currently contains the `onlinecourse` app and deployment/proxy configuration files.
 A full Django project scaffold (`manage.py`, project `settings.py`, etc.) is not included in this repo snapshot.